radcamp/radcamp.github.io/Lisbon2020/07_momi2_API.md

 changing the values in the `yticks` list.

-Let's create a new model and introduce one migration event that only moves some fraction of lineages, and not the totality of them:
+Let's create a new model and introduce one migration event that only moves some fraction of lineages, and not the totality of them, make a new cell for this:
 ```
 model = momi.DemographicModel(N_e=1e5)